 - File review and entry of all historical file information into EHLUIS, the OWTS database.
 This allows an assessment of area wide conditions and history, and identification of particular areas or OWTS for further assessment. - Water quality sampling and data analysis of surface water bodies, roadside ditches, and private water supply wells in order to better characterize water quality conditions and problematic areas. - Parcel by parcel inspections for signs of OWTS failure or greywater discharges. - Required repair and upgrade of failing OWTS. - Special studies to investigate sources and causes of degraded water quality. - Development of specific approaches and technologies that will result in significantly reducing impairment caused by OWTS.
-This will include working with Water Board staff to assess technologies and approaches to reduce phosphorus discharge from OWTS to Pinto Lake. - Feasibility study of the potential use of centralized wastewater collection and treatment. - Distribution of information and community meetings to discuss with residents and owners, the program, the findings, and the options for improved OWTS management or developing community sewers. - Continued oversight of OWTS through water quality monitoring and rechecks of marginal systems. - Analysis and reporting of OWTS performance and water quality information.
+This includes the requirement for nitrogen reduction for fast percolation soils in areas with elevated nitrate.
+This will also include working with Water Board staff to assess technologies and approaches to reduce phosphorus discharge from OWTS to Pinto Lake. - Groundwater separation requirements of the LAMP (Table 3-4) should be more than adequate to prevent fecal contamination of groundwater and surface water from new and replacement OWTS.
+The primary method to reduce fecal contamination in impaired waterways will be to prevent, identify and correct surface failures with discharge of inadequately treated effluent. - Feasibility study of the potential use of centralized wastewater collection and treatment. - Distribution of information and community meetings to discuss with residents and owners, the program, the findings, and the options for improved OWTS management or developing community sewers. - Continued oversight of OWTS through water quality monitoring and rechecks of marginal systems. - Analysis and reporting of OWTS performance and water quality information.